VTubing-on-Linux/linux-vtubing-guide/src/en/docs/linux/nix.md

 All packages are built in isolation from each other and have their dependencies explicitely declared.
 If it works on one machine, it _should_ work on another.

-Here's an example of a pseudo application packaged with nix:
+::: details Example of a pseudo application packaged with nix:

 ```nix
 # inputs